Blaine High School (Washington): Blaine High School Gym

 The basketball, and volleyball teams play their home games in the 1,000 capacity Blaine High School Gym.
 Wrestling meets also are hosted here occasionally.

 The gym is also where the school hosts their assemblies and gatherings of students, due to the poor weather conditions common in the Pacific Northwest.

 Ken Waters Gym

 Though not specific to the high school, the Ken Waters Gym is used for athletics by the school for its C-Team and Junior Varsity indoor sports, despite the gym mainly being used for Middle School sports.

 Pipeline Fields

-Baseball and softball takes place at Pipeline Fields, an athletic complex around a mile away from the school that has 2 baseball specific fields, 1 softball specific field, and 3 other fields that are used for softball and baseball simultaneously.
+Baseball and softball take place at Pipeline Fields, an athletic complex around a mile away from the school that has 2 baseball-specific fields, 1 softball specific field, and 3 other fields that are used for softball and baseball simultaneously.

 The complex also includes soccer fields, but no soccer linked to the school takes place there.